 Maybe they’ll run drills with the city or even help us locals get our own plans in order.
 I’d love that, honestly, knowing the base has our back makes it feel like we’re all in this together.

-For us, it's personal, my family’s been through enough storms to know we need more than quick fixes.
+For us, it's personal.
+My family’s been through enough storms to know we need more than quick fixes.
 If SAS Gulfport pulls this off, it’s not just their win; it’s ours too.
-A safer base means a safer Gulfport, and that’s the kind of future I’d like to stick around for.
+A safer base means a safer Gulfport, and that’s the future I’d like to stick around for.

 SAS Gulfport’s Vision for Hurricane Protection Beyond 2025